How to start open-water swimming if you’re nervous, and build up confidence

-The swimming phase of triathlon is often the most daunting and can put many off doing a tri, but with a little bit of practice it can become an enjoyable experience.
+The open water swimming phase of triathlon is often the most daunting and can put many off doing a triathlon, but with a little bit of practice it can become an enjoyable experience.
 Not all triathlons are in open water so if you feel more comfortable in a pool then start off with a pool-based event.

 How to become more comfortable and confident in open water

-However here is some advice for those wanting to venture into open water for the first time, despite their nerves
+However here is some advice for those wanting to venture into wild swimming for the first time, despite their nerves

-1. Find a beginner’s session, at a recognised centre, which will introduce you to it in a safe and controlled environment.
+1. Find a beginner’s open water swimming session, at a recognised open water swimming centre, which will introduce you to it in a safe and controlled environment.

 2. Make sure you don’t swim alone, go to an organised open water session where there are lifeguards, so you’ll feel more at ease.
 Also always make sure you have a spotter with you, as that will be reassuring for you.